 Treatment is normally from a TB clinic.
 Most hospitals in the UK have a chest clinic or TB clinic with staff experienced in treating TB.
 Your GP can help with prescriptions.

 Most people with TB can have treatment at home.
 Hospital admission is not usually necessary unless:

 - You are quite ill.

 - The treatment is complicated for some reason.

 - You have difficult circumstances such as homelessness.

 Some people find it hard to remember to take their medication regularly.
 If so, you may be offered 'observed treatment', where a health worker sees you for each dose.
 The treatment schedule is adjusted so that medication is taken three times weekly instead of daily.

-Some people have TB germs (bacteria) which are 'resistant' to certain antibiotics - meaning that the bacteria are not killed by that antibiotic.
+Some people have TB bacteria which are 'resistant' to certain antibiotics - meaning that the bacteria are not killed by that antibiotic.
 This means that other antibiotics have to be used instead, to cure the TB.
-So antibiotic resistance can make the TB more difficult to treat, and more dangerous to others who are infected.
+So antibiotic resistance can make the TB more difficult to treat and more dangerous to others who are infected.
 Difficulty of treatment is increased if the bacteria are resistant to more than one antibiotic.
 This is called multidrug-resistant (MDR) TB.
-If the bacteria are restitant to more than three antibiotics, this is called extensively drug-resistant TB.
+If the bacteria are resistant to more than three antibiotics, this is called extensively drug-resistant TB.